letsdoit-go/guru/README.md

 - Establishes connection to Sushi gRPC server
 - Initializes mappings by resolving string names to numeric IDs
 - Executes parameter changes in Sushi via elkpy
+- [Optional] subscribes to parameter updates from Sushi

 **Events Subscribed:**
 - `INIT_MAPPING` - Initializes all mappings with Sushi